jsenv/jsenv-template-node-package/docs/import_resolution/import_resolution.md

 2. You install a new dependency with `npm install <package-name>`
 3. You uninstall a dependency with `npm uninstall <package-name>`

-If you forgot to run `npm run generate-import-map`, some import might not be resolved which leads to the following symptoms:
+If you forgot to run `npm run generate-import-map`, you will see the following symptoms:

 - `import/no-unresolved` ESLint rule will start failing on these imports.
   ![stuff](./eslint_import_error_vscode.png)